National Portrait Gallery (United States): Building

 The National Portrait Gallery occupies a portion of the Old Patent Office Building, a National Historic Landmark.
 The building is located just south of Chinatown in downtown Washington.
 Constructed between 1836 and 1867, the building has a sandstone and marble façade, and porticoes modeled after the Parthenon.

 The building was used as a hospital during the American Civil War, and both Clara Barton and Walt Whitman worked as nurses there.
-The Bureau of Indian Affairs, the General Land Office, and the Bureau of Pensions jointly occupied the building with the Patent Office through the Civil War and into the post-war period.
+The Bureau of Indian Affairs, the United States General Land Office, and the Bureau of Pensions jointly occupied the building with the Patent Office through the Civil War and into the post-war period.
 The massive increase in pension processing required by the Civil War led to the construction of a new Pension Bureau Building into which the Bureau of Pensions moved in 1887.
 The General Land Office and the Bureau of Indian Affairs vacated the building in 1898.
 The United States Civil Service Commission and the Government Accounting Office occupied the building after the Patent Office vacated it in 1932.
 The Government Accounting Office vacated the structure in 1942, after its new headquarters nearby was complete.
 The Civil Service Commission began constructing its own headquarters, and planned to vacate the building in 1962.

 Local D.C. businessmen asked the General Services Administration (GSA) to tear down the building and sell the land so a private parking garage could be built on the centrally located site.
 Legislation for this purpose was introduced in Congress in the waning days of the 82nd United States Congress in 1952, but did not pass.
 The legislation encountered resistance from a few members of Congress, architects, and the influential Committee of 100 on the Federal City (a non-profit advocate for responsible planning and land use).
 GSA reversed course and said in June 1956 it no longer wanted to demolish the building.
 However, the agency said it would continue to use it for federal office space (which was in short supply) until the Civil Service Commission vacated the structure.
 On March 21, 1958, Congress unanimously passed legislation authorizing the transfer of the building to the Smithsonian for a national art museum.
-President Dwight Eisenhower signed the legislation a few days later. and the National Portrait Gallery opened on October 7.
+President Dwight Eisenhower signed the legislation a few days later.

+Congress passed legislation establishing the National Portrait Gallery in 1962, and the Civil Service Commission moved out of the structure in November 1963.
+Preparations for the renovation began in November 1964, and the Grunley, Walsh Construction Co. began demolition of non-historic interior structures by May 1965.
+The $6 million renovation was complete by April 1968, and the National Portrait Gallery opened on October 7.